puneeth579/jsonsrv/README.md

   - [License](#license)

 ##Features
 * **Self-describing**.
+Based on [JSON Schema](http://json-schema.org/).
 Input/output schemas of the service can be obtained using the `schema` url-parameter.
 Automatic form generation and validation is straightforward using components like https://github.com/exavolt/onde
 * **Automatic conditional caching**.
 Just tell what is cacheable.
 * **Easy implementation**.
 Just code your business.
 * **Plugable rendering**.
 [Custom renderers](#custom-renderers) can be developed in order to provide more advanced visualizations.